-The Harvard Medical School designates this live activity for a maximum of 36.50 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in this activity.
+The Harvard Medical School designates this live activity for a maximum of 38.25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AMERICAN ACADEMY OF FAMILY PHYSICIANS

-This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 5.00 credits of Risk Management Study.
-This includes 3.00 credits of Opioid Education and Pain Management Training.
+This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 4.00 credits of Risk Management Study.
 Please check your individual state licensing board requirements before claiming these credits.

 NURSE PRACTITIONERS and REGISTERED NURSES